SoftCircuits/CsvParser/ReadMe.md

 }
 ```

+With the `Person` class defined as shown above, the previous example will work correctly without the calls to `WriteHeaders()` and `ReadHeaders()`.

-## Custom Mapping
+## MapColumns() Method

-Class members can also be mapped to columns using custom mapping.
-Custom mapping is useful if you cannot directly modify the class you are working with.
-Custom mapping allows you to do anything you can do with `ColumnMapAttribute` and, in addition, it also allows you to provide custom data converters.
+Class properties can also be mapped to columns using `CsvDataWriter<T>.MapColumns()` and `CsvDataReader<T>.MapColumns`.
+This is useful when you can't directly modify the class you are working with.
+This approach allows you to do anything you can do with a `ColumnMapAttribute` attribute.
+It also allows you to provide custom data converters (something not supported via the `ColumnMapAttribute` attribute).

-Data converters convert class members to strings, and then back again from strings to class members.
-The CsvParser library includes converters for all basic types (including Guid and DateTime), nullable basic types, basic type arrays and nullable basic type arrays.
-But you can override the data convert used for any class member.
-You might want to write your own data converter to support custom member types, or when you are working with data not formatted as expected by the built-in data converters.
-For example, parsing `DateTime`s can be problematic as there are many different ways to format dates and time.
+Data converters convert class properties to strings, and then back again from strings to class properties.
+The CsvParser library includes converters for all basic data types (including `Guid` and `DateTime`), nullable basic data types, basic data type arrays and nullable basic data type arrays.
+But you can override the data convert used for any class property.
+For example, you might want to write your own data converter to support custom property types, or when you are working with data not formatted as expected by the built-in data converters.
+A good example of this is `DateTime` data because there are so many ways to format date and time values.

-The following example starts by defining the `CustomDateTimeConverter` class.
+The following example starts by defining the `DateTimeConverter` class to convert between `DateTime` values and strings.
 This class must implement the `IDataConverter` interface.
-The easiest way to do this in a type-safe manner is to derive your class from `DataConverter<T>`, where `T` is the type of the property or field you are converting.
-The `DataConverter<T>` class has two abstract methods that must be implemented, `ConvertToString()` and `TryConvertFromString()`.
+The easiest way to do this in a type-safe manner is to derive your class from `DataConverter<T>`, where `T` is the type of the class property you are converting.
+The `DataConverter<T>` class has two abstract methods, `ConvertToString()` and `TryConvertFromString()`, that must be overridden in your derived class.

-Next, the example defines the `PersonMaps` class to define the custom mapping.
-This class must derive from `ColumnMaps<T>`, where `T` is the type of data class you are writing or reading to or from CSV files.
-The constructor of this class must call `MapColumn()` for each member it maps.
-This method supports a fluent interface to set the various mapping properties for each member.
-The meaning of these properties is described above in the *ColumnMap Attribute* section but supports one additional setting:
+Next, the example defines the `PersonMaps` class to define the column mapping.
+This class must derive from `ColumnMaps<T>`, where `T` is the type of data class you are writing to or reading from CSV files.
+The constructor of this class must call `MapColumn()` for each class property that it maps.
+This method supports a fluent interface to set the various mapping properties for each class property.
+The meaning of these properties is described above in the *ColumnMap Attribute* section.
+In addition, it supports the `Converter` mapping property.

 **Converter():** Specifies a custom data converter as described above.
 See the example below.